Real Estate Prices and Overview

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the U of Southern Mississippi / W 7th St
+There are more people living in the U of Southern Mississippi / W 7th St neighborhood

 Notable & Unique: Migration/Stability